-The attached photo was provided courtesy of Dave Komar; it is a complete set of 1.25 eyepieces (minus the 18mm Ortho) that came with a 1989 vintage Unitron Model 152:
+The attached photos were provided courtesy of Dave Komar; it is a complete set of 1.25 eyepieces (minus the 18mm Ortho) that came with his original 1989 vintage Unitron Model 152 plus a 20mm Erfle:

 The eyepiece set that came with Rolando Chavez’s Model 152: